El Paso, Texas: 1900–present

 During and following the war, military expansion in the area, as well as oil discoveries in the Permian Basin, helped to engender rapid economic expansion in the mid-1900s.
-Copper smelting, oil refining, and the proliferation of low-wage industries (particularly garment making) led the city's growth.
-Additionally, the departure of region's rural population, which was mostly non-Hispanic White, to cities like El Paso, brought a short-term burst of capital and labor, but this was balanced by additional departures of middle-class Americans to other parts of the country that offered new and better-paying jobs.
+Copper smelting, oil refining, and the proliferation of low-wage industries (particularly garment making) led to the city's growth.
+Additionally, the departure of the region's rural population, which was mostly non-Hispanic White, to cities like El Paso, brought a short-term burst of capital and labor, but this was balanced by additional departures of middle-class Americans to other parts of the country that offered new and better-paying jobs.
 In turn, local businesses looked south to the opportunities afforded by cheap Mexican labor.
-Furthermore, the period from 1942 to 1956 had the bracero program, which brought in cheap Mexican labor into the rural area to replace the losses of the non-Hispanic White population.
+Furthermore, the period from 1942 to 1956 had the bracero program, which brought cheap Mexican labor into the rural area to replace the losses of the non-Hispanic White population.
 In turn, seeking better-paying jobs, these migrants also moved to El Paso.
 By 1965, Hispanics once again were a majority.
 Meanwhile, the postwar expansion slowed again in the 1960s, but the city continued to grow with the annexation of surrounding neighborhoods and in large part because of its significant economic relationship with Mexico.

 The Farah Strike, 1972–1974, occurred in El Paso, Texas.
 This strike was originated and led by Chicanas, or Mexican-American women, against the Farah Manufacturing Company, due to complaints against the company inadequately compensating workers.
 Texas Monthly described the Farah Strike as the "strike of the century".

-On August 3, 2019, a terrorist shooter espousing white supremacy killed 23 people at a Walmart and injured 23 others.
+On August 3, 2019, a terrorist shooter espousing white supremacy killed 23 people at a Walmart and injured 22 others.